 People-friendly data is often captured and recorded in a wide format, with many columns.
 Machine-readable data, like Tableau prefers, is better in a tall format, with fewer columns and more rows.

-Note: Traditionally, pivoting data means going from tall to wide (columns to rows), and unpivoting means going from wide to tall (rows to columns).
-However, Tableau uses the word pivot to mean going from wide (people-friendly) to tall (machine-readable) by turning rows into columns.
+Note: Traditionally, pivoting data means going from tall to wide (rows to columns), and unpivoting means going from wide to tall (columns to rows).
+However, Tableau uses the word pivot to mean going from wide (people-friendly) to tall (machine-readable) by turning columns into rows.
 In this document, pivot will be refer to the Tableau sense of the word.
 For clarity, it can help to specify "pivot columns to rows" or "pivot rows to columns".

 For more information, refer to the Help articles Pivot Your Data and Tips for Working with your Data.